 - All students accepted in the program are given full stipend support at a competitive level (currently $26,716 per year) with tuition and full medical, dental and optical coverage paid.

 - The Department does NOT have a Master of Science program.

 - In some cases, Admissions Committee will request an interview, by telephone or visit, for final application consideration.

-- Applications should be submitted by April 15 at the latest.
-However, early applications are encouraged as the Admissions Committee starts reviewing applications in January.
+- Applications should be submitted by March 1 at the latest.

 - All application materials must be received before a final decision regarding admission can be made.

 - Admission is only applicable for the semester requested.